-The decisive factor for treehouse screws is the compressive strength along the wood grain:
+The decisive factor for treehouses anchored with Treehouse Screws is the compressive strength along the wood grain.

 - Deciduous tree: birch, chestnut, alder, cherry, lime

 - Conifer: Douglas fir, pine, larch, spruce, fir

 Softwood (< 2 KN/cm²) – moderately suitable for high load on Tree Screws:

 - Deciduous tree: aspen, poplar, pear, horse chestnut, elm, willow

 These are only rough guide values – wood strength varies from tree to tree, from place to place and even in the same tree!
 More about this here… For the final suitability for treehouse construction, apart from the compressive strength, the sealing capacity, the wound healing also play an important role.